Anonymvs17/uiautomation/README.md

 applitools.key=addYourKeyHere
 ```

-Once this is done you can use the AppliToolsService as illustrated in this test:
+Once this is done you can use the ApplitoolsService as illustrated in this test:
 ```java
 public class DynamicLoadingPageTest extends AbstractTest {